pagedjs/pagedjs/README.md

 It contains a set of handlers for CSS transformations and fragmented layout which polyfill the [Paged Media](https://www.w3.org/TR/css-page-3/) and [Generated Content](https://www.w3.org/TR/css-gcpm-3/) CSS modules, along with hooks to create new handlers for custom properties.

-The currently supported properties can be found on [the pagedjs website](https://pagedjs.org/documentation/cheatsheet/).
+The property support matrix on [the pagedjs website](https://pagedjs.org/en/documentation/14-supported-feature-of-the-w3c-specifications/) describes the released library.
+This branch has moved ahead of it — see [src/handlers/README.md](src/handlers/README.md) for what the current engine implements.

-A quick overview to getting started with Paged Media CSS and Paged.js is available on [pagedjs.org/documentation](https://pagedjs.org/documentation/).
+A quick overview to getting started with Paged Media CSS and Paged.js is available on [pagedjs.org/en/documentation](https://pagedjs.org/en/documentation/).

 ## NPM Module
 ```sh